pastej/dbs/README.md

 ---
 layout: project // This should always be project, it decides what layout should be used for the page.
 title: Phone Booth // The title of the project.
-order: 3 // This is used for sorting the projects, a higher means the project comes first in the list.
+order: 3 // This is used for sorting the projects, a higher number means the project comes first in the list.
+Increment the last used number when adding a project.
 image: /assets/images/booth-1.jpg // This is the image to use on the portfolio page.
 See image section for details.
 images: // This is a list of images to display on the page, limit to 3.
   - /assets/images/booth-1.jpg